nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/sensor_module.rst

 When data sampling has been carried out, the :c:enum:`SENSOR_EVT_ENVIRONMENTAL_DATA_READY` event is sent from the module with the sampled environmental sensor values.

 .. note::
-   The nRF9160 DK does not have any external sensors.
+   The nRF9160 DK does not have any external sensors and battery fuel gauge.
    If the sensor module is queried for sensor data when building for the DK, the event :c:enum:`SENSOR_EVT_ENVIRONMENTAL_NOT_SUPPORTED` is sent out by the module upon data sampling.
+   For battery fuel gauge data, :c:enum:`SENSOR_EVT_FUEL_GAUGE_NOT_SUPPORTED` is sent.

 Motion activity detection
 =========================